Wednesday, April 5, 2017

 Eventually I asked myself the question, "If I did not need to include Fourth Mansions in the poster, what would it look like?"
 And that was all it took.

 As I painted, I was surprised how well it was progressing.
-It felt a bit like Jason Bourne discovering his suppressed killing skills.
+I felt a bit like Jason Bourne discovering he knew how to kill a man using only a thimble.
 Had I been able to do this all along? -Not that the final image is without its flaws.
-It's still a first and shows it in many ways.
+It's still a first in many ways and shows it.
 But it's much better than I'd expected for so many firsts.

 The text and layout were also added using the same software and, luckily, the conference planners were quick to forgive me for leaving behind the book theme.